 Homozygous embryos derived from homozygous female germ line clones show transformation of all thoracic and abdominal segments into nearly perfect copies of the eighth abdominal segment.

-males show weak homeotic phenotypes.
+Hemizygous mxcM1 males show weak homeotic phenotypes.
 No significant interaction is detected in mxcM1/Y in trans with one mutant copy of Sce1.

 Dominant enhancer of Abd-B. Very weak posteriorly directed transformations.